bevyengine/bevy/_release-content/release-notes/reflect_serde_handles.md

 }
 ```

-For assets with a generic type parameter, you'll need explicitly register each variant with `app.register_type::<A>()`, just like any other generic type.
+For assets with a generic type parameter, you'll need to explicitly register each variant with `app.register_type::<A>()`, just like any other generic type.